Ken Luer is a Partner and Chair of the Business and Corporate Law Department.

 - Mergers & Acquisitions

 Mergers & Acquisitions form a significant part of Ken’s practice, where he typically represents business owners in achieving a successful sale to a strategic or financial buyer.
-He also acts as California M & A counsel to out-of-state companies in their acquisitions of California companies.
+He also represents buyers of businesses, often as California M & A counsel to out-of-state companies in their acquisitions of California companies.

 Ken maintains an AV® Preeminent™ Rating from Martindale-Hubbell.